Full STEAM Ahead!

 The Kindergarten Enrichment program extends the learning day for kindergarten-aged children who have morning kindergarten classes at their elementary school.
 Throughout the school year, the program will reinforce and enrich subjects the children are learning during their morning classes.

 In addition, cross-disciplinary skills of problem-solving, communicating, and working in teams will be practiced across all subject areas.

 Parents may choose one or more of the following enrichment opportunities.
-Your child can arrive at noon for lunch via the school district bus or eat lunch at home and arrive at 12:45 in car line for enrichment which ends at 3:15pm.
+Your child can arrive at 11:45 for lunch via the school bus or eat lunch at home and arrive at 12:45 in car line for enrichment which ends at 3:15pm.
 If extended care is needed, your child is welcome to stay until 6pm.
-Our on-line brochure under the Forms tab explains our prices for each of these options.

 We will flex our creative muscles during this class by focusing on comprehending and sequencing different parts of a story.
 From making up our own tales to new twists on the classics, we will get in touch with our storytelling skills, while incorporating the Scientific Method!
 What kind of pours can we get from a “little teapot”?
 How do Oz horses change colors?
 Can Woody and Buzz get farther with a shallow or steep ramp?